 For DACA recipients who are married to U.S. citizens, your green card application process depends on whether you entered the U.S. legally.
 You can apply for a green card from inside the United States only if you entered the United States lawfully.
 On the other hand, if you entered the United States unlawfully, you’ll have to apply from your country of origin.
 This section explains both scenarios.

-However, if you entered the United States unlawfully — that is without a valid visa or an approved visa waiver, and without inspection from the U.S. Customs and Border Patrol — you could still apply for a marriage green card.
+However, if you entered the United States unlawfully — that is without a valid visa or an approved visa waiver, and without inspection from U.S. Customs and Border Patrol — you can still apply for a marriage green card.
 But the process is more complicated.
 You have to apply from outside the United States.
 And you'll have to meet the legal entry requirement before applying.

-If you applied for DACA more than 180 days after your 18th birthday and have never travelled on Advance Parole, the process gets more complicated.
+If you applied for DACA more than 180 days after your 18th birthday and have never traveled on Advance Parole, the process gets more complicated.

 If you applied for DACA before turning 18 or within 180 days of your 18th birthday, you can apply for a marriage green card from your home country — either at the U.S. embassy or a U.S. consulate.
-You can’t apply for the green card from the U.S. This process takes longer if your spouse is a green card holder because you’ll have to wait for a visa to become available in the visa bulletin before filing.
+You can’t apply for a green card from the U.S. This process takes longer if your spouse is a green card holder because you’ll have to wait for a visa to become available in the visa bulletin before filing.